 Sham contracting findings released

-We have released the findings of our audit into sham contracting in the cleaning services, hair and beauty and call centre industries.
+The Fair Work Ombudsman today released the findings of its audits into sham contracting and the misclassification of workers in the cleaning services, hair and beauty and call centre industries.

 The operational intervention began in April in response to intelligence from various sources and concerns raised by key stakeholders, including employee and employer groups and members of parliament.

-The report states that a number of trading enterprises engaged contractors who should more properly have been classified as employees.
+The Fair Work Ombudsman found a number of trading enterprises engaged contractors who should more properly have been classified as employees.

 While Fair Work inspectors found that most of these arrangements were not deliberate, they did identify a number of employers whom they believe knowingly or recklessly misrepresented the employment relationship to their workers as one of independent contracting.